Catallactic/catallactic-site/docs/litepaper.md

 #### 1.2.2.
 Consensus Mechanism

-Consensus plays a crucial role in blockchain networks.
 The main objective of a consensus mechanism is to create a single version of truth.
 The consensus layer is responsible for all the nodes to agree on the blockchain state.
 It ensures that all transactions are valid and agrees on the order in which transactions are processed.

 #### 1.2.3.
 Execution Environment